Scerutti/Portfolio/README.md

 - Choose a folder in your local machine where you want this repository to be copied

-- Clone this [repository](https://github.com/Scerutti/Portfolio.git) to your local machine
+- Clone or Fork this [repository](https://github.com/Scerutti/Portfolio.git) to your local machine
 - ```
   git clone https://github.com/Scerutti/Portfolio.git
   ```